Here is my bio: Short: pdf, Longer: pdf

 - Concepts in Digital Multimedia and Cyber Forensics, Spring 2022,

-- Advnaced Topics: Quantum Computing Theory and Lab, Spring 2022,
+- Advanced Topics: Quantum Computing Theory and Lab, Spring 2022,

 - Generative AI for Software Implementations in Quantum Computing and Machine Learning Summer 2023.